 Uniden’s entry, the R3, does not claim to be undetectable by Spectre models.
-However, many conducted tests have proven that it has the capability to do so, even with the Spectre Elite.
+However, many conducted tests have proven that it can do so, even with the Spectre Elite.
 Results just have not been consistent.
 Even though this is the case, its cloaking abilities against RDDs still is more than what other models can offer.
 And often, the signals the R3 emits have only been identified in very close ranges.

 Among these is the increased sensitivity of the device against radar signals and accuracy in both city and highway driving modes, so much so that it has earned the rightful comparison of being as good as the veteran Valentine One.

-Another is its impressive range that is able to detect even twice as much than other flagship rivals ewithout the hefty price tag that often accompanies such high performance radar detectors.
+Another is its impressive range that can detect even twice as much as other flagship rivals without the hefty price tag that often accompanies such high-performance radar detectors.
 Detection goes at 360 degrees so that alerts are more accurate and swift.

 The Uniden R3 also excels in false alerts filtering.
 This is attained through adjusting the sensitivity for particular radar signals, but the Uniden R3 can do so without compromising the efficiency of its machine.
 One of Escort Redline’s faults is not being able to maintain its accuracy when the bands are segmented.

 Blind Spot Monitoring (BSM) systems are also adequately addressed by the Uniden R3, allowing users to have a quiet drive even in the presence of vehicles from Honda, Acura, and GM.
 Besides that, it also gives in advance alerts on radar guns, cameras and speed traps due to a good GPS chipset.
 With the R3, you get the most value for your money.